eastgenomics/eggd_vep/Readme.md

 __This app uses the follow tools which are app assets:__
 * htslib (v1.14)
 * bedtools (v2.30.0)

+## What are the optional inputs for this app?
+- buffer_size [default = 500] : to allow for parallelisation the app recognised the instance type and splits annotation in the amount of available cores.
+The buffer size is the amount of variants VEP will annotate per core.

+> For larger vcfs please consider about the appropriate  instance type and buffer size to use.
 ## What does this app output?
 - Annotated vcf with the specified fields mentioned above.